collection of different country's bank notes

 Certificates of Deposit

-These are mostly acceptable but they must show a similar level of detail to that which is required for a bank statement.
+Certificates of deposit are acceptable as financial evidence, but they must show a similar level of detail to that which is required for a bank statement.

-When dealing with a Certificate of Deposit, we and the UKVI must be able to see that the funds are in the form of cash and are immediately available to the account holder for withdrawal.
-Very few certificates of deposit have this type information printed on them so you must also get a letter from the financial institution issuing the certificate confirming this and the amount which has been held for a minimum of 28 days counting back from the date of the letter.
-Using Certificates of Deposit can be tricky so if you are in any doubt whether what you have meets the UKVI requirements, get in touch and we will advise you.
+The Immigration Team and the UKVI must be able to see that the funds are in the form of cash and are immediately available to the account holder for withdrawal.
+Very few certificates of deposit show this information, so you must also get a supporting letter from the financial institution who issued the certificate, confirming the amount has been held for a minimum of 28 days, and can be withdrawn immediately with no notice period.

 Documents